MarlonPelau/project-budgeting-app-frontend/README.md

 - Contributing

 # Features
--Our `landing page` is a winner.
-It's simple, but the complex, carousel of visuals almost make it edible.
-One bite, and you're hooked into our world of recipes.
-It also has an `About Us` link, connecting the user to us -- the team that built this app.

--Functionality immediately by clicking the imagery, navigating to recipes.

--A unique `search bar` that defines the phrase 'dietary bliss by omission'.

--Besides the incredible recipes, the `reviews` section allows the user to best steer the next avid recipe-r towards recipes aligned with their cravings.
+-There's simplicity to when you first enter my `landing page`.

+-Functionality?
+Click around and navigate to meet your favorite endpoints and keypoints, hurry up we're awaiting your return.

+-Back `home` already?
+I told you it's a simple app, to spend little time so that they can get back to their busy schedules.

 ## Installation
 To run the app locally, follow these steps:

 1st..

-Clone the repository: git clone
+Clone the repository: git clone https://github.com/MarlonPelau/project-budgeting-app-frontend.git

 2nd...

-Navigate to the project directory:
+Navigate to the project directory for *frontend* (or *backend*):

-cd `project...`
+cd ``

 3rd...

-Install dependencies: npm i
+Install dependencies: npm i express dotenv cors .env react-router-dom

 Start the development server: npm start

 ### Components
-`About` Component
+`Navigation` Component
 The `About component` simply links the go-to information for the **About Us** page that informs any user on the make-up and contact info about our group, Heaven Seven -- 4 creators of the **recipEATS!** site/app.

-`Landing` Component
+`TransactionDetails` Component
 For the `Landing component`, this is your first stop on our page as a user.
 From this Landing page, there's a 'carousel' medley of images, each one if clicked on, takes you to the more detailed list of Recipes page, displaying our various recipes and dishes.

-`Carousel` Component
+`TransactionForm` Component
 The `Carousel component` is to grab the user's attention with the imagery of 3 different recipe dishes, making the app more appealing and engaging.

-`Recipe` Component
+`TransactionRow` Component
 The `Recipe component` is to display the details for individual recipes, for the user to add feedback and reviews, including 1-5 star ratings, country of origin, whether it's vegan, vegetarian or gluten-free, and is a huge part of the app, which for us, must have an inclusion of community.

-`Recipes` Component
+`Transactions` Component
-The `Recipes component` -- not to mixed up with the above 'Recipe' component, displays every recipe available, broken down by dish image, dish name and of course the recipe's list of ingredients.
+The `Recipes component` -- not to mixed up with the above 'Recipe' component, displays every recipe available, broken down by dish

-`Header` Component
-The `Header component` is up top, as its name suggests, on the landing page.
-It's the simplest component, carrying our *recipEATS!* title/link and our 'About Us' link.

-`ReviewsForm` Component
-The `ReviewsForm` holds a separate file for each fetch.
-For the two functions, one fetch grabs all the recipe data, and another fetch grabs one recipe based on the ID.

-`RecipeDetails` Component
-Our `RecipeDetails component` works hand-in-hand with the `Recipes` component to give the user a taste of some very entertaining details about the recipe.
-From their 'country of origin' to 'Spice Level', and from 'Meal Prep' time to  giving the user the option to even 'Add review'.

 ### Routing
-We used (5) Routes for the following files below:
+We used (6) Routes for the following files below:

 -Index.html

--About.jsx

--Recipes.jsx

--Recipe.jsx

--RecipeDetails.jsx
+-Navigation.jsx

+-TransactionDetails.jsx

+-TransactionForm.jsx

+-TransactionRow.jsx

+-Transactions.jsx

 #### Bonus Items
-Stretch Goals:
+Stretch Goal(s):

--Reviews or comments or ratings are options for any user to do  for any recipe resource that persists in JSON server, making our app more interactive.

--Most, if not all our images, are stored and uploaded in a Cloudinary account, owned by one of our squad members: Marlon.
+-Displaying `bank account total` in Navigation.jsx component for the **Create Transaction** (static) button visible on all views.

+-A resuse of a stretch goal from my last project: using the `cloudinary` site for hosting images right in this README.md file.

 #### Contributing
 Contributions:
-You're welcome to contribute to my 'Budgtr App Solo Project', simply follow the steps below:
+You're welcome to contribute to my 'Budgtr App', simply follow the steps below:

 **Fork the repository**
 Create a new branch: git checkout -b 'feature/new-feature'